End-to-end Learning of a Fisher Vector Encoding for Part Features in Fine-grained Recognition: Related Work

-In contrast to the aforementioned methods that compute an FVE of local features extracted separately from the image, Wieshollek \etal~\cite{wieschollek2017backpropagation} and Tang \etal~\cite{tang2018deep} deploy the FVE directly in a neural network.
-As a result, the features are learned jointly with the parameters for both the classification and the mixture model.
-However, although the GMM parameters are estimated jointly with the other network parameters using gradient descent, the training procedure has some drawbacks.
-On the one hand, artificial constraints have to be applied in order to obtain reasonable mixture parameters, e.g., positive variances.
-On the other hand, due to the formulas for the FVE, the resulting gradients cause numerically unstable computations.
-Both of these drawbacks can be circumvented by our proposed method, which estimates the parameters of the mixture model with an iterative EM algorithm.
+In contrast to the methods above, Wieshollek \etal~\cite{wieschollek2017backpropagation} and Tang \etal~\cite{tang2018deep} deploy the FVE directly in a neural network.
+As a result, features are learned jointly with the classification and mixture model parameters.
+However, although GMM parameters are estimated jointly with other network parameters using gradient descent, the training procedure has some drawbacks.
+First, artificial constraints have to be applied to obtain reasonable mixture parameters, e.g., positive variances.
+Next, due to the formulas for the FVE, the resulting gradients cause numerically unstable computations.
+Finally, these approaches require a proper initialization of the mixture parameters, which implies the computation of the features of the entire dataset.
+Performing such an initialization on large dataset results in an unreasonable computation and storage overhead.
+Arandjelovic \etal~\cite{arandjelovic2016netvlad} employ a simplified version of the FVE, called Vector of Locally Aggregated Descriptors (VLAD)~\cite{jegou2010aggregating}, and rewrite its computation in terms of trainable network parameters that are optimized end-to-end via gradient descent.
+However, for this NetVLAD-Layer~\cite{arandjelovic2016netvlad} as well as for~\cite{wieschollek2017backpropagation,tang2018deep}, it is arguable whether estimated GMM parameters are reasonable due to gradient-based optimization with back-propagation.
+In contrast, our proposed method does not require any preliminary initialization since it uses an iterative EM algorithm to estimate the mixture parameters end-to-end, leading to meaningful cluster representations.